Technologicat/unpythonic/doc/macros.md

 - Interaction of continuations with exceptions isn't fully thought out.
 Interaction with async functions **is currently not even implemented**.
 This is quite simply because this feature is primarily for teaching, and the implementation is already quite complex.

-- The implicit `cc` parameter might not be a good idea in the long run, and might or might not change in a future release.
+- The implicit `cc` parameter might not be a good idea in the long run, and it might or might not change in a future release.
 It suffers from the same lack of transparency as the implicit `this` in many languages (e.g. C++ and JavaScript).
   - Because it's implicit, it's easy to forget that each function definition implicitly introduces its own `cc`.
     - This introduces a bug when one introduces an inner function, and attempts to use the outer `cc` inside the inner function body, forgetting that inside the inner function the name `cc` points to **the inner function's** own `cc`.
     - Not introducing its own `this` [was precisely why](http://tc39wiki.calculist.org/es6/arrow-functions/) the arrow function syntax was introduced to JavaScript in ES6.